digiblurDIY/Website/docs/devices/switches/cloudfree-swm1_milfra-mfa05_single_pole.md

 ## Home Assistant
-Let's get it setup that you can adjust these timers and entities to show up how you'd want them to and control the tiemr settings via home assistant dashboard
+Let's get it setup that you can adjust these timers and entities to show up how you'd want them to and control the timer settings via home assistant dashboard

 ![alt text](/img/devices/cloudfree_milfra_lovelace.jpg "Dashboard Card View")